anjalibhosale96/anjalibhosale96.github.io/README.md

 ### INTERESTS
-Apart from being a web developer, I do work with NGO which helps promoting professional education among aspiring girls in India by providing scholarships and guidance
+Apart from being a web developer, I do work with NGO which helps promoting professional education among aspiring girls in India by providing scholarships and guidance.
 I have Trekkers Community, we go on treks to witness the natural beauty of earth.
 Also i love doing yoga everyday.
 ---